msftrobiro/SAPonAzure/temp_sap_systems/readme.md

 # What this is project IS NOT
 - In any way directly affiliated with Microsoft or endorsed by Microsoft.
 All opinions and statements contained herein are private and not necessarility the opinion of my employer, Microsoft.
 - Not to be used in production.
+- Scripts don't have any error handling, troubleshooting is on you in case things don't work as expected.

 ## What this project does
 If configured correctly it would deploy virtual networks - central hub and SAP spoke - with subnets, NSGs, load balancers.